FutureWave-Technologies-LLC/DummyWebsiteDjango/django_project/readme_how to launch server.txt

 How to launch server to test Django app.
+You may need the Powershell extension.

-1. Run the virtual environment ".venv"
+1. Run the virtual environment ".venv" inside of the django_project folder 1a.
-    1a.
 In the terminal, navigate to the .venv folder and enter "$activate" (without quotations) 1b.
 You can enter "$deactivate" (without quotations) in the terminal to deactivate the virtual environment.